derekmerck/Tithonus/README.md

 - forward source target --input query/filter    --config file  --anonymize                         (find + move)
 ```

-`source/target` must be something that can create an interface (json, name in config)
+- `source/target` must be something that can create an interface (json, name in config)
-`items` must be something that can create a worklist { 'level': 'study', 'ids_in_source' : [1,2,3,4] }, (json, csv)
+- `items` must be something that can create a worklist { 'level': 'study', 'ids_in_source' : [1,2,3,4] }, (json, csv)
-`query` must be something that can filter items in the source into a worklist { 'level': 'subject', 'PatientName': 'ZNE*' } (json)
+- `query` must be something that can filter items in the source into a worklist { 'level': 'subject', 'PatientName': 'ZNE*' } (json)
-`config` is optional for creating interfaces by name
+- `config` is optional for creating interfaces by name

-can also be a csv file or yaml

 ### Uploading Local Files